Standard King L Joints

-- Take two papers, typically king size; however, this method also works well when you only have papers and fancy something abit bigger and tastier then a small skin joint.
+- Take two papers for these type of joints, typically king size will work for this; however, this method also works well when you only have papers and fancy something abit bigger and tastier then a small skin joints.
 Line them up at right angles with the gum strip at the top edge of the vertical paper.
 Lick the bottom half of the vertical paper and stick the two papers together.

 - Fold the bottom half up the extend the horizontal crease along the full width of the L. Depending on how big and fat you want your King L to be, you may want to tear off the top right corner of the vertical paper as the extra paper can create a harsher smoke.

 - Add a roach to the left hand side of the L and fill the rest with your smoking mix.
 Move the mix roughly into the shape you want, making the left side a little wider than the roach and the right hand side a few times wider.

 - Pick up the L and roll the paper between your fingers to shape the mix inside into a well formed and dense cope shape.
 When rolled sufficiently, the mix should retain most off its own shape.